Braces Transition: Tips for Your First Week and Beyond

 Give your braces the best environment possible to prevent any problems down the road.
 You’ll want to start brushing your teeth after every meal to get rid of any food debris that might get stuck in your wires or brackets.
 It’s also important to keep up on your traditional routine of brushing morning and night and flossing regularly.

-Everyone’s experience with braces is different; regardless, after your first few days with braces, you’ll forget they’re even there.
-If you have any questions regarding braces, or think you’re experiencing more discomfort than normal, please contact our office.
+Everyone’s braces transition experience is different—but after those first few days, you’ll likely forget your braces are even there If you have any questions regarding braces, or think you’re experiencing more discomfort than normal, please contact our office.